-While Carlos Correa has suggested that he's uninterested in joining a rebuilding team, there's still increasing buzz that the Chicago Cubs could land one of the big fish in the free-agent shortstop market this offseason.
+(Audacy) While Twins star shortstop Carlos Correa explained that he was uninterested in joining the Cubs last offseason because they were amid a rebuild, there's still increasing buzz that Chicago could land one of the big fish in the free-agent shortstop market this offseason.

-Bob Nightengale of USA Today says of the Cubs that "several executives are predicting that they end up with Xander Bogearts."
-Nightengale points out that Cubs president of baseball operations Jed Hoyer was a high-ranking member of the Boston Red Sox front office when Bogaerts was initially signed as an international free agent in 2009.
+"Several executives are predicting" that the Cubs will land shortstop Xander Bogearts," Bob Nightengale of USA Today wrote recently.
+Nightengale pointed out that Cubs' president of baseball operations Jed Hoyer was a high-ranking member of the Red Sox front office when Bogaerts was initially signed as an international free agent in 2009.

 Bogaerts, 29, is putting together another excellent offensive campaign, as he's slashing .318/.391/.456 with six home runs, 31 RBIs, 31 walks and an .847 OPS in 2022.
 While Bogaerts hasn't typically graded out well defensively, he's in the midst of perhaps the best defensive season of his career, as he has two defensive runs saved in 637 innings at shortstop this season.

-Jon Heyman of The New York Post reported in April that Chaim Bloom and the Red Sox had offered to pay Bogaerts $30 million guaranteed in 2026, with the understanding that it would be on top of the three years and $60 million remaining on his current contract.
-Speaking to Heyman, someone close to Bogaerts referred to the offer from the Red Sox as "a slap in the face."
+The Red Sox had offered to pay Bogaerts $30 million guaranteed in 2026, with the understanding that it would be on top of the three years and $60 million remaining on his current contract, Jon Heyman of the New York Post reported in April.
+Someone close to Bogaerts referred to the offer from the Red Sox as "a slap in the face," Heyman reported.